Partner Visa

 • Final document review: Lastly, consider how you can strengthen your application by checking that dates are consistent across all relevant documents and ensuring you always use the phrasing ‘partner’ (not “boyfriend/girlfriend”).

-Part 3: Submitting your temporary visa application
+Part 3: Submitting your short-term visa application

 Now, it’s finally time to submit your application.
 Even once you’ve followed the steps below, the Department of Home Affairs may contact you for additional information or clarification.